rmotani/paleomass/Options.md

 	![Image](./img/onset.jpg "Test run result")

-- cfin.rot ......
+- cfin.roll ......
 Rotation angle of the caudal fin around Z axis (cranio-caudal axis).
 0 for - vertical, pi/2 for horizontal fins.

 	![Image](./img/rot.jpg "Test run result")

-- cfin.sweep ......
-Sweep angle of the caudal fin around the X axis (bilateral axis).
+- cfin.pitch ......
+Pitch angle of the caudal fin around the X axis (bilateral axis).
 See Forefin below.
 Becomes a yaw angle when cfin.rot = pi/2.
 - cfin.thick ......
 Maximum thickness of the caudal fin relative to the chord in percentage.

 	![Image](./img/thickness.jpg "Test run result")

 - cfin.yaw ......
 Yaw angle of the caudal fin around the Y axis (dorso-ventral axis).
-Becomes a pitch (=sweep) angle when cfin.rot = pi/2.

 ### Dorsal fin
 - dfin.adj.up ......
 Position adjustment along the Y axis (dorso-ventral axis) for the dorsal fin, in pixels.
 - dfin.onset ......
 Position adjustment along the Z axis (cranio-caudal axis) for the dorsal fin, in pixels.
-- dfin.sweep ......
-Sweep angle of the dorsal fin around the X axis (bilateral axis).
+- dfin.pitch ......
+Pitch angle of the dorsal fin around the X axis (bilateral axis).
+- dfin.roll ......
+Rotation angle of the dorsal fin around Z axis (cranio-caudal axis).
+0 for - vertical, pi/2 for horizontal fins.
 - dfin.thick ......
 Maximum thickness of the dorsal fin relative to the chord in percentage.
+- dfin.yaw ......
+Yaw angle of the dorsal fin around the Y axis (dorso-ventral axis).

 ### Second dorsal fin
 - d2fin.adj.up ......
 Position adjustment along the Y (dorso-ventral axis) axis for the second dorsal fin, in pixels.
 - d2fin.onset ......
 Position adjustment along the Z axis (cranio-caudal axis) for the secod dorsal fin, in pixels.
-- d2fin.sweep ......
-Sweep angle of the second dorsal fin around the X axis (bilateral axis).
+- d2fin.pitch ......
+Pitch angle of the second dorsal fin around the X axis (bilateral axis).
+- dfin.roll ......
+Rotation angle of the second dorsal fin around Z axis (cranio-caudal axis).
+0 for - vertical, pi/2 for horizontal fins.
 - d2fin.thick ......
 Maximum thickness of the second dorsal fin relative to the chord in percentage.
+- dfin.yaw ......
+Yaw angle of the second dorsal fin around the Y axis (dorso-ventral axis).

 ### Forefin/pectoral fin/pectoral flipper
-- ffin.spread ......
+- ffin.roll ......
 Rotation angle of the forefin around the Z axis (cranio-caudal axis).

 	![Image](./img/spread.jpg "Test run result")
-- ffin.sweep ......
-Sweep angle of the forefin around the X axis (bilateral axis).
+- ffin.pitch ......
+Pitch angle of the forefin around the X axis (bilateral axis).

 	![Image](./img/sweep.jpg "Test run result")
 - ffin.adj.lat ......
 Position adjustment along the X axis (bilateral axis) for the forefin, in pixels.